Due to public health concerns regarding COVID-19, the Oklahoma City Museum of Art will be temporarily closed to the public until April 14.

-For a unique nightlife experience, head to the Roof Terrace of the Oklahoma City Museum of Art on Thursday evenings for Art After 5.
-The Roof Terrace is a gathering place for downtown workers, adventurous suburbanites, pre-concert and filmgoers, and the art crowd.
-Located atop the three-story Donald W. Reynolds Visual Arts Center, the Roof Terrace offers a spectacular view of downtown Oklahoma City.
+For a unique nightlife experience, head to the museum's Roof Terrace each Third Thursday of the month.
+The Roof Terrace is a gathering place for downtown workers, pre-concert and filmgoers, and the art crowd.
+Located atop the three-story Donald W. Reynolds Visual Arts Center, this venue offers a spectacular view of downtown OKC.

-Seniors (62+), college students (with ID) and children 6-17: $12
+Seniors (62+), college students (with ID) and children (6-17): $10

-Military (with ID): $12
+Military (with ID): $5

-Children 5 and under and Members: Free
+Children (5 and under) & Members: Free

 While every effort has been made to ensure the accuracy of the pricing listed above, prices are subject to change without notice.